AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

-## Release X {#release-15738}
+## Release 15738 {#release-15738}

-Summarized below are the continuous improvements for maintenance release 15738, which was publicly released on April 5, 2024.
+Summarized below are the continuous improvements for maintenance release 15738, which was publicly released on April 4, 2024.
 The previous maintenance release was release 15575.

 2024.3.0 Feature Activation will provide the full feature set for this maintenance release.
 See the [Experience Manager Releases Roadmap](https://experienceleague.adobe.com/docs/experience-manager-release-information/aem-release-updates/update-releases-roadmap.html) for more information.